Availability Bias

 She's been smoking since she was nine

-Sufferers of the Availability Bias (and that's most of us) will think that the likelihood of an event is proportional to the ease with which they can recall an example of it happening.
+Sufferers of the availability bias (and that's most of us) will think that the likelihood of an event is proportional to the ease with which they can recall an example of it happening.

 Another Example of Availability Bias